Fatty cream is used to treat dry skin conditions such as eczema. Find out how to apply it safely and the possible side effects.

 - Apply fatty cream in a downward motion, in the direction of hair growth and gently massage into your skin.
 Avoid rubbing.

 - Do not put your hands into the pot, tub or jar of cream when removing for use.
 This will contaminate the cream.
-Instead, use a clean spoon or spatula to scoop out the required amount of cream and place onto a clean plate or paper towel.
-Some people put the cream in a pump bottle to reduce contamination.
+You could put the cream in a pump bottle to reduce contamination.

 Like all medicines, fatty cream can cause unwanted side effects, although not everyone gets them.
 Often unwanted side effects improve as your body gets used to the new medicine.